NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

 - Right now, the new idea on discount factors is: 1% for patient and 3/4% for impatient.
+- I need to implement the discount factors and adjust the payoffs accordingly for the shrinking pie experiment.
+- I also need to adjust the explanation and put it into the experiment.
+- I need to check that I can download the data from the experiment
+- I need to share the software after I have implemented the changes.